Findomain/Findomain/docs/INSTALLATION.md

 1. **If you downloaded a precompiled binary:** If you are using a precompiled binary, then you need to download the new binary.
 2. **If you are using it in ArchLinux or any Arch-based distro:** Just run `pacman -Syu`
-3. **If you have cloned the repo and compiled it from source:** You just need to go to the folder where the repo is cloned and run: `git pull && cargo build --release`, when finish, you have your executable in `target/release/findomain`.
+3. **If you installed it in Termux:** Just run `pkg upgrade`
-4. **If you downloaded a source code release and compiled it:** You need to download the new source code release and compile it again.
+4. **If you have cloned the repo and compiled it from source:** You just need to go to the folder where the repo is cloned and run: `git pull && cargo build --release`, when finish, you have your executable in `target/release/findomain`.
-5. **If you used cargo install findomain:** then just run `cargo install findomain`.
+5. **If you downloaded a source code release and compiled it:** You need to download the new source code release and compile it again.

 # Access tokens configuration